chaotic-aur/packages/README.md

   Since this checks whether "$TRIGGER == $CI_ON_TRIGGER", any custom schedule can be created using pipeline schedules and setting `TRIGGER` to `midnight`, adding a fitting schedule and setting `CI_ON_TRIGGER` for any affected package to `midnight`.
+  Packages having this variable set will **not** be scheduled via the regular on-schedule pipeline, hence this one can also be used to prevent wasting builder resources, e.g. useful for huge `-git` packages with a lot of commit activity, like `llvm-git`.
 - `CI_REBUILD_TRIGGERS`: Add packages known to be causing rebuilds to this variable.
 A list of repositories to track package versions for is provided via the repositories' `CI_LIB_DB` parameter.
 Each package version is hashed and dumped to `.ci/lib.state`.
 Each scheduled pipeline run compares versions by checking hash mismatches and will bump each each affected package via `CI_PACKAGE_BUMP`.
 - `BUILDER_CACHE_SOURCES`: Can be set to `true` in case the sources should be cached between builds.
 This can be useful in case of slow sources or sources that are not available all the time.
 Sources will be cleared automatically after 1